-Rose Hill Restoration
+Rose Hill Restoration (2007-2017)

-After the mechanics run, Adam brought in a plasterer who nearly lived with him for over two months.
-The plaster, in terrible shape, was one of the most costly items of the rehab; most rooms had extensive water damage from years of leaking box gutters and split drain lines.
-Every four-foot-wide patch inevitably turned into half of a ceiling that needed replacement.
-Among the plasterer’s repairs were the radius cove ceilings in the turret areas using plaster and metal lath verses drywall.
+Once the mechanics were finished, Adam brought in a plasterer who practically lived with him for over two months.
+The home’s original plaster—in poor shape—was costly to restore.
+Most rooms had extensive water damage from years of leaking box gutters and split drain lines.
+Every 4-foot-wide patch inevitably turned into most of a ceiling to repair.
+Among the plasterer’s repairs were the radius cove ceilings in the turret, using plaster and metal lath verses drywall.

 After the first two floors were rewired, plastered, and painted (minus the kitchen, baths, and back staircase), Adam sanded and refinished the floors.
-He then had created a nearly livable house.
-By this time spring had come, time to tame a jungle yard, re-glaze and repaint windows, install insulation in the roof, and install two high efficiency furnaces as well as central air conditioning with ductwork revamped to zone the house.
+He then had a nearly livable house.
+By this time spring had arrived.
+It was time to tame a jungle yard, re-glaze and repaint windows, install insulation in the roof, and install two high efficiency furnaces and central air conditioning with ductwork revamped to zone the house.

-The following winter Adam gutted and completely rehabbed the kitchen.
-With its rusted-through 1950s metal cabinets; Adam had no guilt in starting from scratch, keeping only the original built-in butler’s pantry and the butler-room call box.
-(He did reuse all of the window, door, and baseboard moldings.)
-Since then, Adam has kept the house busy with restoration projects, whether small weekend tasks stripping and refinishing entry doors, or larger, summer-long missions, including rebuilding the porch with its Swiss cheese porch roof.
+The following winter, Adam redid the kitchen.
+With its rusted-through 1950s metal cabinets, Adam had no guilt in starting from scratch.
+He kept only the original built-in butler’s pantry and the butler-room call box (He did reuse all of the window, door, and baseboard moldings).
+Adam also kept busy with smaller restoration projects.
+These ranged from short, weekend tasks like stripping and refinishing entry doors, to larger, summer-long missions, including rebuilding the porch with its “Swiss cheese” porch roof.